 This recipe produces about 11 ounces of coffee and is tuned for the Kalita Wave 185 size.
 Adjust up or down depending on your preferred strength or serving size.

-Coffee to Water Ratio: 1:17
+- Coffee to Water Ratio: 1:16

-Coffee: 20 grams (medium-light roast recommended)
+- Coffee: 20 grams (medium-light roast recommended)

-Water: 340 grams total
+- Water: 320 grams total

-Brew Time: About 3 minutes
+- Brew Time: about 3 minutes

-Step-by-Step Instructions
+Step-by-Step Kalita Wave Brewing Instructions

-1. Prepare your filter and brewer
+1. Prepare Your Filter and Brewer

-2. Measure and grind
+2. Measure and Grind

 Weigh 20 grams of coffee and grind it to a medium-coarse texture, similar to coarse sea salt.
+For more detail on grind size across brew methods, see our Coffee Grinding Guide.

+Add the ground coffee to the filter and gently shake or tap to level the bed.
 Start your timer and pour 60 grams of water evenly over the grounds to saturate them.
-This is the bloom phase, where CO₂ escapes and allows for more even extraction.
+This is the bloom phase, where CO2 escapes and allows for more even extraction.
 Let the coffee bloom for 45 seconds.
+If your beans are within three days of roasting, extend the bloom by an additional 20 to 30 seconds to allow the extra CO2 to fully escape before continuing your pour.

-4. Continue pouring in stages
+4. Continue Pouring in Stages

-After the bloom, pour 55 grams of water every 15 seconds until you reach a total of 340 grams.
+After the bloom, pour 65 grams of water every 15 seconds until you reach a total of 320 grams.
 Try to keep the water level steady and avoid pouring aggressively.
 Small, gentle circles help maintain even saturation.

 Your total brew time should be around 3 minutes.
 Once the water has drained completely, remove the brewer.

-6. Swirl, serve, and enjoy
+6. Swirl, Serve, and Enjoy

 Stir the coffee in your cup or swirl the carafe to mix the layers evenly before sipping.
+Serve immediately for the best flavor and aroma.

-Temperature Adjustments by Roast Level
+Brew Temperature by Roast Level

 | Roast Level | Water Temperature | Flavor Result |